go-park-mail-ru/2021_1_Code_Magicians/README.md

 - Also, change .mod file, add your local database credentials to it
 - Otherwise, restore database schema from backup file "Postgres DB Backup.sql"  (located in root) and run your local Postgres server

+- If HTTPS support is needed, edit .env variable HTTPS_ON = true

 - $go run server_main.go

 - ???